Get insider access

 Dell is an American company founded in 1984 by Michael Dell.
 The company makes desktops, laptops, workstations, monitors, and a wide range of computer peripherals.
 It's one of the largest laptop manufacturers, with well-known brands like XPS, Precision, Latitude, and Inspiron.
 In 2006, Dell acquired Alienware, which is now considered one of the best gaming laptop brands on the market.
 High-end Dell laptops like the XPS, Precision, and Alienware models often have unique designs that stand out among the crowd and generally provide a great user experience.
 A common criticism of Dell is its use of proprietary parts, which make repairs and upgrades challenging for the average user.

-Also worth mentioning is the Dell Alienware m16 R1 (2023), a mid-range gaming laptop.
-It's available with high-performance AMD Ryzen CPUs and NVIDIA discrete GPUs, up to a Ryzen 9 7945HX and RTX 4090, respectively.
-There are multiple display options, including a 480Hz FHD+ display, and you can even get the laptop with a mechanical keyboard, sporting ultra-low-profile CherryMX switches.
+The Dell Alienware m18 R2 (2024) is our best Dell gaming pick.
+Configurable with high-performance Intel 14th Gen CPUs and NVIDIA discrete GPUs, this 18-inch model delivers incredibly smooth gameplay in the most demanding games.
+Display options include a 480Hz FHD+ and a 165Hz QHD+ display; both support G-SYNC.
+Like its predecessor, the Dell Alienware m18 (2023), you can get the laptop with a mechanical keyboard, sporting ultra low-profile CherryMX switches.
 The RAM and storage are user-replaceable, so you can upgrade or add more later.
-As for downsides, it's a bulky and heavy laptop, and its battery lasts less than an hour when gaming.
+As for downsides, it's bulky and heavy, and its battery lasts about an hour when gaming.
 Also, the fans get pretty loud.

 See our review